 Physical therapy focuses on resistance and strength training exercises as well as other activities for maintaining or improving muscle strength, balance, and motor skills.
-Special braces called orthotic devices help prevent contractures, which are permanent shortening of a muscle or joint.
+Special braces called orthotic devices to help prevent contractures, which are permanent shortening of a muscle or joint.

 Occupational therapy concentrates on optimizing upper body function, creating improvement in posture, assisting with mobility, and helping a child accomplish activities of daily living.

 Speech-language therapy is used to improve a child’s speaking ability, feeding skills, and non-verbal communication through the use of sign language or other special devices such as activity boards or computer-based voice synthesizers.

 Oral medications such as diazepam, baclofen, tizanidine, and dantrolene are often used to treat stiff, contracted, or overactive (spastic) muscles in children with CP.
 Spasticity can also be treated by injecting specific muscles with botulinum toxin (Botox®) or implanting an intrathecal pump, which delivers baclofen, a muscle relaxant, into the fluid surrounding the spinal cord.